 2. Track our Progress.
-By any measure, over 6,000 documented sustainability initiatives and 198 certified municipalities and counting, represent real progress.
+By any measure, over 7,000 documented sustainability initiatives, 200 certified municipalities and 194 certified schools represent real progress.
 However, many of the issues we face are hard masters, with their own standards for performance that won't give us credit for a "good try."
-Climate change, for example, would not be any less severe if someone gave a good effort implementing a number of ineffectual actions.
-While we should celebrate our success and recognize good work and good effort, ultimately this work is about solving problems and achieving results.
+Climate change, for example, would not be any less severe if succeeded in implementing a number of ineffectual actions.
+While we should celebrate our success and recognize good effort, ultimately this work is about solving problems and achieving results.
 The current actions in Sustainable Jersey are having a real impact.
-But the sustainability goals in this report take a next step and specify clearly what we need to achieve.
-Providing indicators will allow us to track our progress so that we can ensure that over time our work is yielding results that are commensurate to long-term challenges.
+But the sustainability goals presented in this report go further and specify clearly what we need to achieve.
+Providing indicators will track our progress so that we can ensure that over time our work is yielding results that are commensurate to the long-term challenges.